 Claire is a Brisbane-born violinist who, from a young age, has been inspired by the way in which music can bring people together and communicate what words cannot.
 When she performs, she strives to communicate the music’s underlying emotions to the audience to create a sensitive and moving performance.

-In 2019, Claire began her training at the Australian National Academy of Music (ANAM) and has had the opportunity to work with and learn from numerous inspiring, internationally recognised musicians, including Mauricio Fuks, Umberto Clerici and Gábor Takács-Nagy.
-She has also had the opportunity to perform alongside the Tasmanian Symphony Orchestra in Hobart.
-Claire is grateful to be returning to ANAM for her second year in 2020, and to continue learning from both Dr Robin Wilson and Zoë Black.
-She is also looking forward to partaking in several Australian Youth Orchestra programs and Fellowships with the Melbourne and Adelaide Symphony Orchestras.
+Since commencing her training at the Australian National Academy of Music (ANAM) in 2019, Claire has had the opportunity to learn from numerous internationally recognised musicians, including Mauricio Fuks, Umberto Clerici and Gábor Takács-Nagy.
+In 2020 Claire won the position of Concertmaster of the Australian Youth Orchestra and also undertook fellowship programs with the Adelaide Symphony Orchestra and Melbourne Symphony Orchestra.
+She is excited to be returning to ANAM for her third year in 2021 and to continue learning from both Dr Robin Wilson and Zoë Black.

 In the future, Claire hopes that music will continue to take her on adventures both within and outside of Australia.
 When not in the practice room, Claire can either be found drinking coffee at the nearest café or petting the closest dog.
 She is happiest when she can do both at once.